sesh/django-tdd/slides/index.md

 ---

-In Python tests live it files that start with "test"
+In Python tests live in files that start with "test"

 ---